alexander-nadel/intel_sat_solver/README.md

 When using IntelSAT, please refer to the following paper:

 Alexander Nadel.
-Introducing Intel(R) SAT Solver.
-In SAT'22.
-To appear.
+"Introducing Intel(R) SAT Solver", SAT'22.